-VISUAL ART - PAINTING LEVEL 3
+VISUAL ART - PAINTING - LEVEL 3

-Entry Requirement: In order to study Year 13 Visual Art (Painting), you must have studied and passed Year 12 Visual the discretion of the HOD of Visual Art.
+Entry Requirement: In order to study Year 13 Visual Art (Painting), you must have studied and passed Year individual basis at the discretion of the HOD of Visual Art.

-Art in either Painting, Design or Photography unless otherwise specified on an individual basis at critical analysis to interpret and respond to art works.
+12 Visual Art in either Painting, or Photography unless otherwise specified on an will use critical analysis to interpret and respond to art works.
 They will apply understanding from research to extend their skills in art-making purposes, using appropriate processes and procedures within painting.
 They will use a systematic approach to the development of ideas in a body of work.